MannuPannu/estimatetime/README.md

 4. Goto http://localhost:8000

 *** TODO ***
-- Disable cards when not a voter
-- When admin resets his card are not reset
+- When admin is not a voter, remove him from voting results area
-- Fix bug where cards are undefined
 - When there are no members left in a room, destroy it (after a certian time?)